 Students often come to Tutorial & Instructional Programs not knowing about the wide selection of services offered.
 Many students use one-on-one tutoring but would benefit from other services, particularly Language Advice, Walk-In Services, and Supplemental Instruction.
 Tutors need to know about TIP services and be able to refer their students as needed.
 Please become familiar with our program offerings.

 CRLA and the TIP Training Program

 The Tutorial & Instructional Programs (TIP) training program has been certified by the College Reading & Learning Association (CRLA).
 The CRLA sets the international standards for tutor training programs.
 All 3 levels of CRLA training are offered as PST courses.

-- Tutors and Writing Advisors are required to complete Level 1/Regular training.
+- Tutors and coaches are required to complete Level 1/Regular training.

 - Tutors must complete five Level 1 training sessions with in the first two weeks after being hired.